KB-WEB-DEVELOPMENT/inspector/README.md

 18. An array named key present in any existing one-dimensional associative array
 19. An array string value present in any existing one-dimensional associative array

-Some of the classes and methods used in the package:
+All the classes as well as some of the methods used in the package:

 ![PHP API Reflection classes used in the project.](https://i.ibb.co/rt1wDWL/project-image1.png 'PHP API Reflection classes used in the project')